vtex-apps/challenge-tp-condition/docs/README.md

   }
 ```

-2. Add the block `challenge.trade-policy-condition` to all pages that you want to protect as a `parent` component:
+2. Add the  `challenge.trade-policy-condition` block as a `parent` block to the templates of the pages you want to protect, such as:

 ```diff
  "store.home": {